“A genome is an organism’s entire single set of DNA which have all the information needed for an organism to grow”.

 Though 20,000 to 21,000 genes are identified to date, many more transcribed sequence with unknown function exists in our genome.

 Now, this is very important to understand.

-Although this portion of the genome can not form any protein, it is very important for our cell to survive.
+Although this portion of the genome can not form any protein, it is very important for our cells to survive.

-Approximately 97 to 98% of the human genome is made up of the non-coding, repetitive junk DNA.
+Approximately 97 to 98% of the human genome is made up of non-coding, repetitive junk DNA.

 Here I am going to enlist some of the important types of non-coding DNA sequences present in our genome in this segment of the article:

 Undoubtedly, the major portion of the human genome is made up of the repeated DNA sequence located on the centromeric and telomeric region of chromosomes often known as the microsatellite or minisatellite.